|

 Making Hardback Shades

 Hardback lampshades are made with plastic or paper, and include ring-style shades, hexagons and other angular frames, and 1950s-style shades.
 I've spent a lot of time trying to solve various issues related to the hardback supplies, particularly with the polystyrene film most commonly used for this purpose.
-Although hardback construction instructions aren't yet included in the book, they should be done soon.
+Although hardback construction instructions aren't yet included in the book.
 However, for those who already know how to make these shades there is a list of hardback supplies on the club site, as well as several good tips (see FAQs for a bit more on '50s fiberglass shades).
-If you buy the book now, you will also get the hardback chapter, as a separate download, at no additional charge.

 |